 Much loved Lamorna might seem to have little of interest at a glance, and yet its charm grows on you.
 Its fame stems from the Lamorna Colony, artists from the Newlyn School who were particularly charmed by the valley, the harbour and its small tidal beach.
 Alfred Munnings, S.J.
 "Lamorna" Birch, Laura Knight and Harold Knight all feature in Jonathan Smith's book, and subsequent film Summer in February, which is based on their loves and lives.

 Porthleven has long been a destination for those in the know.
-It is becoming something of a foodies haunt and in 2014 Rick Stein opened a restaurant there.
+It is becoming something of a foodies haunt with numerous cafes, pubs and restaurants there is so much choice.
 The beach is long and has lovely clean coarse sand.
 Swimming at the Porthleven end is safe, but not further east at Loe Bar.
 The National Trust owned Penrose Estate stretches from Loe Bar (a fresh water lake) to the outskirts of Helston and is good walking country that contrasts with the coast.

 St Ives is worth a website in its own right.
 Crowded in summer, but always worth the effort, St Ives has nine beaches (including Carbis Bay), and some have amazing names – check out Lambeth Walk, Porthkidney, Clodgy Point and Bamaluz, alongside the more expected names like the Harbour Beach, and the best known – Porthmeor.

 St Ives isn't just about the beaches though.
 Art is important here, to the extent that Tate has both Tate St Ives and Barbara Hepworth's studio.
 The light attracted artists, and the train made it easy for them to get here.
 Names such as Ben Nicholson and Mark Rothko are associated with the town along with potter Bernard Leach and local artists Terry Frost, Peter Lanyon, Alfred Wallis and many others.